What are the steps?

 Step 3B - We Generate your Arbitration filing documents

-If the company has not offered to settle within the waiting period, then we'll automatically generate the documents necessary to file your consumer arbitration, using the form documents of the American Arbitration Association.
+If the company has not offered to settle within the waiting period, then we'll give you the option of escalating your claim to consumer arbitration by automatically generating and submitting the form documents of the American Arbitration Association.
 We'll use the description of your claim and request that you provided (in your own words or the form you've chosen).
-We'll also use your contact information, but we'll give you a special email address so that all of your communications about the arbitration will be available on your dashboard.
+We'll also use your contact information.
 We will default to requesting a "documents only" arbitration - which means that you won't have to show up for a meeting or phone call to discuss the issue.
 If you would like to request an in-person or telephone hearing, please contact us at firstname.lastname@example.org to let us know.

 Step 4 - We file your consumer arbitration

 After generating your filing documents, we will file them instantly with the American Arbitration Association to start your arbitration.
 We will also send a copy of the documents to the company to tell them that the arbitration has been filed.
-We will pay the filing fee, if any, and will be entitled to any reimbursement of the filing fee.
+In some cases, the American Arbitration Association will require you to pay a filing fee of $200 - and the company will usually reimburse you for this.
+We may offer to pay the filing fee - if you accept, we will be entitled to any reimbursement of the filing fee.

 Then we wait about 2 weeks...